Adjunctions and defects in Landau-Ginzburg models: Atiyah classes

-The terminology of characteristic classes is appropriate when $D^2 = W \cdot 1_X$ for some $W \in k$, since then $[\nabla, D]$ is a closed map, i.\,e.~it gives a class in the cohomology of $\Hom_A(X, X \otimes \Omega^1 A)$.
+The terminology of characteristic classes is appropriate when $D^2 = W \cdot 1_X$ for some $W \in k$, since then $[\nabla, D]$ is a closed map, i.\,e.~it gives a class in the cohomology of $\Hom_A(X, X \otimes \Omega^1 A)$ with respect to the differential defined by taking the commutator with $D$.
 By a standard argument this cohomology class is independent of the choice of connection on $X$.

-In general $\At$ depends on a choice of connection, so we should perhaps refer to it as an Atiyah \textsl{operator}, or as a component of the curvature of a superconnection as Remark \ref{remark:curvature_superconnection} below explains.
+In general the Atiyah class depends on a choice of connection, so we should perhaps refer to it as an Atiyah \textsl{operator}, or as a component of the curvature of a superconnection as Remark \ref{remark:curvature_superconnection} below explains.
 However for us the purpose of the operator $\At$ is to give closed formulas for chain maps that are already known to be canonically defined up to homotopy, so we will ignore this issue.

 \begin{remark} We call these \textsl{associative} Atiyah classes to distinguish them from the standard Atiyah classes defined using commutative differential forms, see \cite{atiyahconn,illusie,buchweitz03,markarian,buchweitz08}.
-This kind of Atiyah class does not appear here, so henceforth we drop the qualifier ``associative''. \end{remark}
+This kind of Atiyah class does not appear here, so we will usually drop the qualifier ``associative''. \end{remark}